ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This document uses the term "entity" to refer to the target of an EAT.
 Most of the claims defined in this document are claims about an entity.
-An entity is equivalent to a target environment in an attester as defined in [RATS.architecture].
+An entity is equivalent to a target environment in an attester as defined in [RFC9334].

-Layered attestation and composite devices, as described in [RATS.architecture], are supported by a submodule mechanism (see {{submods}}).
+Layered attestation and composite devices, as described in [RFC9334], are supported by a submodule mechanism (see {{submods}}).
 Submodules allow nesting of EATs and of claims-sets so that such hierarchies can be modeled.

 An entity is the same as a "system component", as defined in the Internet Security Glossary {{RFC4949}}.